Houthis Train Children As Soldiers

 In early 2021, a report by the Euro-Mediterranean Human Rights Monitor and the SAM for Rights and Liberties organization confirmed that the Houthis had recruited 10,300 children since 2014.
 The actual number of children recruited was likely much higher, since the Houthis opened 52 training camps for tens of thousands of children between the ages of 10 and 17.
 They did so by threatening families and luring children with money, in addition to recruiting children in displacement camps and orphanages.
 The report documented how the Houthis impose penalties on child soldiers, including deprivation of food, imprisonment, physical and sexual abuse, and death threats.

-The Houthi insistence on recruiting children, even as the international community calls for a peaceful end to a war that has devastated Yemen, is a means to turn thousands of children into tools for killing and spreading violence, chaos and terrorism in Yemen, the region and the world.
+Perhaps the Houthi insistence on recruiting children, even as the international community calls for a peaceful end to a war that has devastated Yemen, is a means to turn thousands of children into tools for killing and spreading violence, chaos and terrorism in Yemen, the region and the world.

 This escalation will undoubtedly lead to an expansion of the war and threaten the social fabric, civil peace and values of coexistence among Yemenis for decades to come.
 It heralds the creation of a generation of ideological extremists who cannot be controlled and their recruitment into pointless battles to serve the Iranian expansionist project and its greed in the region.